Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Lindsay Wong recently graduated from the University of Melbourne with a Bachelor of Arts, double majoring in history and Asian studies.

 Growing up, she attended international schools in Tokyo and Singapore.
 Lindsay was born in New York City, grew up in Tokyo, graduated from high school in Singapore, and finished her university degree in Melbourne.
 Now, she lives in Singapore, where she works as a content producer for a social enterprise.

 Lindsay is excited to research and write for iFeminist because she has always been passionate about elevating marginalized voices and shedding light on untold stories, especially as a history graduate.
 Letting these stories be told is essential in bridging the gap between cultures and striving towards a society that is more understanding and tolerant.

 When she was in high school, Lindsay was a member of the JV and varsity debate teams, as well as a member of my school’s Brainbowl team.
 Lindsay also tutored middle school students in English and math.
 Throughout university, she was heavily involved in student media – this is where she developed her passion and skills as a writer and editor.
 Lindsay was the co-editor of her university’s undergraduate history journal for two consecutive years.

-Laila is a sophomore at the Middlesex County Academy for Allied Health and Biomedical Sciences in New Jersey.
+Laila is a junior at the Middlesex County Academy for Allied Health and Biomedical Sciences in New Jersey.

 Laila’s Hispanic background helped her realize how much more representation minorities should be getting, and being able to write and research about these women is the perfect way to help shine some light!